 You need to be assured that your disclosure has been properly addressed.
 Unless there are any legal reasons why this cannot be done, you will be kept informed of the progress and outcome of any investigation.

 The Monitoring Officer (Helen Culleton) has overall responsibility for the maintenance and operation of this Policy.

 This Policy is intended to provide you with an avenue within the Company to raise concerns.
 The Company hopes you will be satisfied with any action taken.
 If you are not, and you feel it is right to take the matter outside the Company, the following are the Company’s prescribed contacts:

 If you raise concerns outside the Company you should ensure that it is to one of these prescribed contacts.
 A public disclosure to anyone else could take you outside the protection of the Public Interest Disclosure Act and of this Policy.

 You should not disclose information that is confidential to the Company or to anyone else, such as a client or contractor of the Company, except to those included in the list of prescribed contacts.

 This Policy does not prevent you from taking your own legal advice.

 The Company’s Policy Committee will review this Policy annually.

 The Monitoring Officer will maintain a corporate register containing all concerns that are brought to her attention.
 All officers allocated to investigate a concern must ensure the Monitoring Officer is provided with enough details for the corporate register.

-The Monitoring Officer will review the corporate register and produce an annual report for Policy Committee.
+The Monitoring Officer will review the corporate register and produce an annual report for Compliance Committee.
 The report will include a summary of the concerns raised, to which department they related, the post to which the concerns related (if not confidential) and any lessons learned.
 The report will not include any employee names.
 The aim of this is to ensure that: